What are cookies?

 We may allow third party organisations to set cookies using this website in order to deliver services.
 If you would like more information about the cookies used by these third parties, as well as information on how to opt-out, please see their individual privacy policies listed below.

-What the cookies are used for:
+Why the cookies are used for:

 Behind the scenes, we use Google Analytics to give us insights into how our users interact with our website.
 To obtain these insights, Google Analytics uses a number of cookies.
 The information collected is anonymous and statistical.